LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 This clause will cause all tests to be run when calling the `logtalk_make/1` predicate with the target `check`.
 The other possible target is `all`.

-Note that you can have multiple tests driver files.
+Note that you can have multiple test driver files.
 For example, one driver file that runs the tests collecting code coverage data and a quicker driver file that skips code coverage and compiles the tests in optimized mode.